GitHub-Coding-Challenge/devopsdaysams-actions/README.md

 ## What's this Wall of Zen?

-We have created a [Wall of Zen page](https://aka.ms/wallofzen) where you can post Zen quotes for the Devopsdays attendees.
+We have created a [Wall of Zen page](https://aka.ms/wallofzen) where you can post Zen quotes for the [devopsdays oNLine](https://devopsdays.org/events/2020-amsterdam/welcome/) attendees.
 Under the hood it uses the [Octocat GitHub API](https://api.github.com/octocat).

 ![Wall of Zen web page](./assets/wallofzen.png)